 Treatment Description Level Cost 9-8.
-Reduced Turn Radius Pedestrian-orient Curb Radius Image Source: AARP Vehicles travel faster through turns with a large radius.
-Reducing the radius of a corner is an effective way of reducing vehicle speeds.
-In suburban environments, turn radii generally do not need to exceed 30 feet.
-In urban environments turn radii can be 10 feet or less, especially where the meeting of one-way streets prohibits turning movements.
-Where on-street parking is permitted and/or bicycle lanes are present on one or both streets, consideration for further reductions of radii should occur acknowledging that the effective radius is increased with onstreet parking.
-Corner curb radii on multi-lane streets should acknowledge that trucks turning right can turn into two lanes.
-Enhanced \$175/LF
+Reduced Turn Radius permitted and/or bicycle lanes are present on one or both streets, consideration for further reductions of radii should occur acknowledging that the effective radius is increased with on- street parking.
+Corner curb radii on multi-lane streets chould acknowledge Enhanced \$175/LF